FormattableMarkup.php

 * $this->placeholderFormat('Prefix @foo', ['@foo' => $some_variable]);

-* // Convert object to a sanitized string.
+* // Convert an object to a sanitized string.

 * $this->placeholderFormat('Non-sanitized replacement value: @foo', ['@foo' => (string) $safe_string_interface_object]);